slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'If you don't imagine, nothing ever happens at all.' -- John Green*

+> *'I dream my painting and I paint my dream.' -- Vincent van Gogh*

 > *'Anyone who lives within their means suffers from a lack of imagination.' -- Oscar Wilde*

+> *'Rich people think big.
+Poor people think small.' -- T. Harv Eker*

 > *'Life is understood backwards, but must be lived forwards.' -- Soren Kierkegaard*

 > *'Finding a place to die is an important thing to do.' -- Nagasaki*

-> *'Rich people think big.
-Poor people think small.' -- T. Harv Eker*

 However don't obcess on that.
 You can't control the future.